pershint/SNOtools/Contamination_Study/README.md

 "y1y2_to_CL": Gives an upper-limit on the value for y1y2 to the specified "CL" in the JSON file.
 Found by re-shooting values for the a,b,c,d and acceptance values based on their uncertainties and finding the spread of y1y2 due to these.

+A second approache to calculating the instrumental contamination in the presence of a large amount of signal (as is common for background ROIs at lower energies with high amounts of Cherenkov events) can be done with

+python main.py --contamination --lowE